CIS-5660-Fall-2024/hw04-stylization/README.md

 |-------|------|-------|
 |![](Writeup/1.png)|![](Writeup/2.png)|![](Writeup/3.png)|

-These static images don't do the art style justice.
-Apart from the colored pencil look, I specifically want to recreate the art style for OMORI, which is known to have animated outlines around its characters.
+I wanted to recreate the art style of OMORI, a game that is unique for its colored pencil look and animated outlines/sprites the characters, world, and environment.

 ## 2. Interesting Shaders